YoshihiroTakeda/PCFNet/README.md

 ### Data Preparation
 1. Prepare the data for training and prediction
     - Simulation data (PCcone): Please contact the authors of Araya-Araya et al. (2021) for the data.
-    - Observation data: Please obtain from HSC-SSP data release.
+    - Observation data: Please obtain the obserbational data and random points data (maskdata) from HSC-SSP data release.
     - Original data: Please prepare the data in the same format as the simulation data and observation data and write codes like `preprocess.py` to convert the format for PCFNet. **You have to carefully check the consistency between the simulation and observation.**
     - Depth information : Please prepare the 5$\sigma$ depth information in the PCcone as yaml format.
 2. Place the data in the `data` directory.
 For exmaple,